parintorn1902/my-netflix/Readme.md

 This project is using Next.js and Tailwind.css

-I try to building a clone of Netflix website but only user management page
+I try to building a clone of Netflix website but only profile management page

 **Important : This is just a showcase website